Everyone to the slopes in Valtellina!

 On the snow with the whole family: Alpe di Teglio and Valdidentro

 With 10 kilometres of easy and medium slopes, 3 lifts, a school camp and plenty of sunshine, Alpe di Teglio is ideal for the whole family.
 And Prato Valentino is perfect for children.

 Guaranteed fun for the children also in Valdidentro.
 In the Cima Piazzi ski area, there is a family bobsleigh, the only one on rails in Lombardy!

 Off-piste freeriding in Madesimo

 The Canalone di Madesimo is one of the most evocative off-pistes in the Alps and the most famous in the Madesimo area in Valchiavenna for riding the waves of fresh snow.
 Always make sure you are accompanied by an expert guide and equip yourself with a transceiver, probe and shovel.

 Night skiing at Aprica

 What could be more exciting than skiing down a snowy slope in the moonlight?
 The Valtellina offers a rich calendar for those who love skiing under the stars.
-And from 7 December, every Thursday and Saturday, the 5.5 km of the brand new Superpanoramica del Baradello, the longest illuminated slope in Europe, awaits you in Aprica!
+Every Thursday and Saturday, the 5.5 km of the brand new Superpanoramica del Baradello, the longest illuminated slope in Europe, awaits you in Aprica!